toptal/picasso/packages/picasso-query-builder/README.md

 - enhance user experience

 This library works by providing a user interface for constructing queries on the client-side.
-Generated query can be serialized into a format suitable for sending it to the backend.
+The generated queries can be serialized into a format suitable for sending it to the backend.

+## Prerequisites

+The following peer dependencies are required:

+- `@toptal/picasso`

+## Setup

+- `yarn add @toptal/picasso-query-builder`

+## Documentation

+Documentation and demos are available at [picasso.toptal.net](https://picasso.toptal.net/).

 ## Components

 This module exposes following top-level component.

-1. `Query Builder` - the Query Builder itself.
-Currently it is used in `FiltersContent` with QB props that can be passed to it by adding `queryBuilderProps` prop to `Filters` component.
-It is also can be used outside of the Filters if needed.
+`<QueryBuilder />` - the Query Builder itself.

-   Here are props that are accepted by QB:
+   Props that are accepted by the QueryBuilder:

    - `fields` - array of fields to build a query.
 Each filed is an object with a list of properties